mlc-ai/blog/_posts/2023-05-22-bringing-open-large-language-models-to-consumer-devices.md

 ## Universal Deployment of RedPajama

 [RedPajama models](https://www.together.xyz/blog/redpajama-models-v1) exemplify how the open-source community can rapidly construct high-performing LLMs.
-RedPajama-3B is a small yet powerful model brings the abilities for downstream users to fine-tune these models according to their specific needs, both aiming to empower individuals of diversified background to run Open LLMs with easy personalization.
-We love to suppor this same vision of bringing accessibility and personalization to fully realize potential of LLM technology within the broader community.
+RedPajama-3B is a small yet powerful model that brings the abilities for downstream users to fine-tune these models according to their specific needs, both aiming to empower individuals of diversified background to run Open LLMs with easy personalization.
+We love to support this same vision of bringing accessibility and personalization to fully realize potential of LLM technology within the broader community.
 As a result, we bring RedPajama support to a wide range of consumer devices with hardware acceleration.

 RedPajama on **Apple Silicon** is achieved by compiling the LLM using Metal for M1/M2 GPUs ([try out](https://mlc.ai/mlc-llm/#windows-linux-mac)).
 Furthermore, MLC LLM provides a C API wrapper `libmlc_llm.dylib` that enables interaction with the generated Metal library.
 As an illustrative example, the command line tool `mlc_chat_cli` showcases the usage of `libmlc_llm.dylib`, which meanwhile also provides users with an interface to engage with RedPajama.